GabeScott/standard-works-vault/General Conference/1984 October - “He Returned Speedily”.md

 I wonder what his feelings were at that moment, knowing and feeling so strongly the experience he had just endured with these people.
 He had been reviled and physically thrown out of the city, and I’m sure his life had been threatened.
 And now he was being told to return once again to these people.

 Alma’s reaction to this command is most interesting.
-The scriptures say this: “Now it came to pass that after Alma had received his message from the angel of the Lord he returned speedily to the land of Ammonihah.”
-(Alma 8:18.)
+The scriptures say this: “Now it came to pass that after Alma had received his message from the angel of the Lord he returned speedily to the land of Ammonihah.” ([[Alma 8.18|Alma 8:18]].)

 Isn’t that interesting, brothers and sisters?
-It says, “He returned speedily.”
-Maybe his earlier experience with the angel caused him not to tarry or question, but to react immediately.
+It says, “He returned *speedily.*” Maybe his earlier experience with the angel caused him not to tarry or question, but to react immediately.
 But I believe he was motivated by love for the Lord and his desire to be obedient.
 Alma’s reaction and attitude to this request has been of great strength to me as I strive to serve the Lord.

 As Alma returned to the city, he met a man who provided him with food and shelter.
 This man, whose name was Amulek, had received a vision and recognized Alma as a prophet of God.
 Alma tarried many days with Amulek before he began to preach to the people.
 Amulek, though a Nephite, had not been as strong as he might have been in defending the truths of God and had fallen somewhat inactive.
 He was a man of great reputation and was an industrious man who had acquired many riches.